Earth2b2t/Earth2b2t-PlayGuide/playguide-markdown/command.md

 /nation surrender
 ```

-Execute the command being checked.
+Confirm the command and execute.
 ```
 /nation confirm
 ```